1 Care of the mother

 1-28 How are HIV positive women managed during pregnancy?

 All women should be screen for HIV at booking with a blood test.
 If positive they will be started on ARVs and managed according to the national protocol for HIV positive women.
+ARVs (antiretroviral medicines) are used to treat people who are infected with HIV.
 All pregnant women must be encouraged to practice safe sex.
 It is important that HIV negative women do not become infected.

 When making home visits community health workers must always encourage women on ARVs to take their medication correctly every day so that they and their baby are kept healthy.